Our Services

 +

 Cash buyers in Florida typically offer 60–80% of a property's after-repair value (ARV), minus the estimated cost of repairs.
-For example, if a home's ARV is $350,000 and it needs $75,000 in repairs, a fair cash offer might fall in the $175,000–$210,000 range.
-That spread reflects the buyer's risk, holding costs, and profit margin for taking the property as-is.
+If a home's ARV is $350,000 and it needs $75,000 in repairs, a fair cash offer might fall in the $175,000–$210,000 range.
+That spread reflects the buyer's risk, holding costs, and profit margin.
 The key advantage for sellers is that this amount is net — there are no agent commissions (typically 5–6%), no closing costs (1–3%), and no out-of-pocket repair bills.
-For many distressed Florida properties, the net proceeds from a cash sale are comparable to — or better than — a retail listing after all costs are factored in.
+For many distressed Florida properties, net proceeds from a cash sale are comparable to or better than a retail listing after all costs are factored in.

 Can I sell a Florida home with an open insurance claim?